xeylou/testade.xeylou.fr/content/posts/programming-knowledge/index.md

 following this idea, to save the state of a function & use it later, there are `closures`

-there's plenty to learn here: high order functions, pure functions, currying, monads, etc.
+there is plenty to learn: high order functions, pure functions, currying, monads, etc.

-functional programming is a good way to think about data immutability, apart from its unusual approach to code
+functional programming is a good way to think about data immutability, apart from its unusual code approach

 ## typing

-programming languages has some differences in their way to declare variables too
+programming languages has some differences in their way to declare variables

 they can be regrouped as so according to how they type them